superduper-io/superduper/docs/_build/html/_sources/types.rst.txt

 	 'img': <PIL.PngImagePlugin.PngImageFile image mode=RGBA size=531x106>,
 	 '_fold': 'train'}

-A more efficient approach which gives the same result, it to add the type of the data explicitly like this
+A more efficient approach which gives the same result, is to add the **type** of the data explicitly like this:

 .. code-block:: python